GiacomoCaciagli/Software_Design_For_UAV_Applications_in_GNSS-DENIED_Environments/voxl_container/README.md

 1. open the file executed by the *docker-autorun* service with:

-        vi /etc/ (TODO)
+        vi /etc/modalai/docker-autorun-script.sh

-2. copy these line into the file
+2. copy these lines into the file

-        TODO
+        #!/bin/bash
+        ## /etc/modalai/docker-autorun-script.sh

+        # This script is called by docker-autorun.service on boot (if enabled)
+        # Feel free to modify this file as you see fit to do whatever you want
+        # this is just a starting point
+        # Make sure these are run in non-interactive mode! e.g. use -n option with
+        # voxl-docker or dont use -it with docker run

+        ## Hello World Example
+        docker stop <container_name>
+        docker rm <container_name>
+        sleep 10

+        docker run --rm --privileged --net=host --name <container_name> -v /home/root:/root/yoctohome/:rw -w /root/ <image_name> /entrypoint.sh

+    If you want to change the image to run on start-up you have to change the <image_name> parameter.

-    then save and exit
+    Save and exit (*esc -> :wq*)

-### Now the desired image will automatically run at the start-up of the board, the last step is to download the *command publisher* node, the guide to do it is [here]().
+### Now the desired image will automatically run at the start-up of the board, the last step is to download the *command publisher* node, the guide to do it is [here](https://github.com/GiacomoCaciagli/Software_Design_For_UAV_Applications_in_GNSS-DENIED_Environments/blob/main/ground_station/README.md).